 19. Letchworth State Park

-Having visited in every season, we highly recommend you see the 3 popular waterfalls known as Lower, Middle and Upper Falls.
+Having visited in every season, we highly recommend you see the 3 waterfalls known as Lower, Middle and Upper Falls.
 You can also see the Mount Morris Dam, swim in the Harvey Swimming Pool, walk the Autism Nature Trail or enjoy a nice meal at the Glen Iris Inn.
-If you plan to visit Letchworth, you should read our guide below next.

 20. Visit Nearby Ithaca

-If you haven’t gotten your fill of beautiful NY state parks, we have good news because there are a few more state parks in this region you should visit.
+If you haven’t gotten your fill of beautiful NY state parks, we have good news because there are a few more state parks near Ithaca you should visit.

-Or if you want to explore the town, here are things you can do in Ithaca, NY:
+Or if you want to explore the town, here are things you can’t miss in Ithaca, NY:

-You’ll find icons for all of the things to do in and nearby Watkins Glen mentioned in this guide including food recommendations and where to stay.
+You’ll find icons for all the things to do in and nearby Watkins Glen we’ve covered in this guide, including our food and hotel recommendations.
+You can also access our map via this link.

 Where To Stay